anydigital/drupal-bricks/bricks-at-drupalcon-dublin-2016.md

 	<li>How to translate a content with layout?
 How to translate a content partially?</li>
 	<li>How to build custom layouts right in admin UI?
 How to share layouts between components?</li>
 	<li>How to implement components with dynamic content?
 Like Views?</li>
 	<li>How to get a maximum benefit from a semantically structured content?
-How to build tables of contents and h1, h2, h3 headings automatically?
 How to get responsive design done automatically?</li>
 </ul>

 <p>The following modules will be covered:</p>